A Positive Birth & Induction Story: Brooks Beverly Lee

 Pregnant with my second child, I thought my pregnancy and birth would be just like before.
 Boy, was I was very wrong.
 Both the pregnancy and my delivery were completely different than my previous experience with my now three old, Aurora, but both ended up okay.

 With Aurora, my pregnancy was not that challenging.
 I never felt sick.
 I didn’t show much until I was close to 30 weeks, and even then, I carried her high up and didn’t even have to buy maternity clothes.
 I wore some loose dresses during the last month but that was about it.
 I worked out the entire time, even running up until the last few weeks.
 I was even at a Flywheel spin class on my due date.
+To help with recovery and relaxation, I also included massage therapy in my routine, which I found through a muscle relief blog.

 With Brooks, I was sick from week 3, which was about when I found out I was pregnant.
 That nausea continued till around week 12, which wasn’t easy given I was primary caregiver for our toddler.
 After that, it was a whirlwind.
 I popped out with a noticeable belly around 20 weeks and that belly kept growing straight out.
 By 30 weeks, I looked far more pregnant than I ever did with Aurora.
 I also FELT way more pregnant early on.
 With the increased belly, I had so many aches and pains.
 Back hurting, pulled muscles and an end to my intense workout regime.
 I was able to continue biking and walking and some stretching till the end, but that was a big challenge.
 I needed maternity clothes from week 20 on and couldn’t get by with ANY pants that I owned.
+I also used a Doula Directory to get much needed support during my pregnancy.

 Ready to go for Aurora’s induction!